marafiq/adnanrafiq/blog/2023-11-12-a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part2/index.md

 ## Forwarded Headers Middleware

 ### Purpose
-Accept the Forwarded http request headers from the known proxy or load balancer.
+Accept the Forwarded http request headers from the known proxy or load balancer and set the `HttpContext`.

 The headers are:
 - `X-Forwarded-For` - The IP address of the client.